-The Canadian Telecom Overview is designed to provide intelligence about the Canadian telecom sector to nontelecom companies.
-It will appeal to vendors selling hardware, software, and IT services to telcos and other network service providers.
-The report series will analyze key industry trends, profile major players, advise on the market outlook, and deliver the appropriate level of knowledge to marketing, sales, and senior executives about the telecom sector as a key market for many IT players in Canada.
+The Canadian Communications Overview is designed to provide intelligence about the Canadian communications sector to vendors selling hardware, software, and IT services to communications service providers (CSPs).
+This report series will analyze key industry trends, profile major players, advise on the market outlook, and deliver the appropriate level of knowledge to marketing, sales, and senior executives about the telecom sector as a key market for many IT players in Canada.

-- Broadband Internet access, including cable, DSL and fixed wireless, and WiMAX
+- Broadband Internet access, including cable, DSL, and fixed wireless

-- Technologies relevant to the NSP of the future including IP convergence, next-generation OSS, and software-defined networks
+- Technologies relevant to the CSP of the future including IP convergence, next-generation OSS, and software-defined networks

-- Data communications services including MPLS IP VPN and metro Ethernet MAN/WAN
+- Data communications services including MPLS IP VPN, metro Ethernet MAN/WAN, and SD WAN

 - Wireless voice and data, including 3G/4G, WLAN, and wireless enterprise adoption

-- Residential, small and medium-sized business, and enterprise markets
+- Residential, small and medium-sized business, enterprise, and wholesale markets

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-- What is the size of the telecom service market segments, and how are the markets for telecom services changing in Canada?
+- What is the size of the communications service market segments, and how are the markets for services changing in Canada?